Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-01 00:32:29
+Last Updated: 2025-08-02 00:27:22

-One Of The Greatest Discoveries A Man Makes, One Of His Great Surprises, Is To Find He Can Do What He Was Afraid He Couldn'T Do.
+I Will Praise Any Man That Will Praise Me.

-By Henry Ford
+By William Shakespeare